lifeofguenter/ansible-role-nodejs/README.md

 # Ansible Role for Node.js

-This ansible role will install Node.js from source.
+This ansible role will install Node.js + yarn.

 ## Requirements